nasa/cumulus/docs/workflow_tasks/discover_granules.md

 A Cumulus [collection](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) object.
 Used to define granule file groupings and granule metadata for discovered files.
 The collection object utilizes the collection type key to generate types in the output object on discovery.

+#### DuplicateGranuleHandling

+A string configuration that configures the step to filter the granules discovered:

+- skip:               Duplicates will be filtered from the granules object
+- error:              Duplicates encountered will result the step throwing an error
+- replace, version:   Duplicates will be included in the granules object

+The possible values match the `collection.duplicateHandling` and the task configuration can be set to use the `collection.duplicateHandling` by configuring this value to: `"duplicateGranuleHandling": "{$.meta.collection.duplicateHandling}"`.

 #### Ignore Files Configuration (`ignoreFilesConfigForDiscovery`)

 The `boolean` property `ignoreFilesConfigForDiscovery` indicates whether or not